Two Rivers Bancorp (TRCB) To Go Ex-Dividend on November 5th

 Two Rivers Bancorp (NASDAQ:TRCB) declared a dividend on Wednesday, October 16th, Fidelity reports.
-Stockholders of record on Wednesday, November 6th will be given a dividend of 0.07 per share by the financial services provider on Friday, November 29th.
-The ex-dividend date is Tuesday, November 5th.
+Investors of record on Wednesday, November 6th will be paid a dividend of 0.07 per share by the financial services provider on Friday, November 29th.
+The ex-dividend date of this dividend is Tuesday, November 5th.

-Two Rivers Bancorp (NASDAQ:TRCB) last announced its earnings results on Tuesday, October 22nd.
+Two Rivers Bancorp (NASDAQ:TRCB) last released its quarterly earnings data on Tuesday, October 22nd.
 The financial services provider reported $0.24 earnings per share for the quarter, missing the consensus estimate of $0.34 by ($0.10).
-The firm had revenue of $10.35 million during the quarter, compared to analysts’ expectations of $11.01 million.
 Two Rivers Bancorp had a net margin of 20.47% and a return on equity of 10.06%.
-As a group, sell-side analysts expect that Two Rivers Bancorp will post 1.34 earnings per share for the current fiscal year.
+The company had revenue of $10.35 million for the quarter, compared to analysts’ expectations of $11.01 million.
+Research analysts anticipate that Two Rivers Bancorp will post 1.34 earnings per share for the current year.

 Two River Bancorp operates as the bank holding company for Two River Community Bank that provides a range of banking services to small and medium-sized businesses, not-for-profit organizations, professionals, and individuals.
 The company offers deposit products, including checking, savings, and money market accounts, as well as certificates of deposit.